 Gardens By The Bay Hotel Singapore

-What to do around Gardens By The Bay
+Things to Do Around Gardens By The Bay

 Singapore Flyer is a giant observation wheel in downtown Singapore offering a bird's eye view of the City.
-The Flyer is the tallest Ferris wheel in the Asian continent with the height of 541 feet.
+The Flyer is the tallest Ferris wheel in Asia, at a height of 541 feet.
 It has 28 air-conditioned capsules, each able to accommodate 28 passengers.
 Take a ride on Asia’s largest observation wheel with Singapore Flyer Tickets.

 Gardens By The Bay Singapore FAQs